Your Complete Guide to Commercial Fabric Canopies & Awnings

 Ask homeowners or potential home buyers what they most want in a home.
 The answer won’t surprise most that one important aspect of a home is a nice private backyard.
 They want a place where they can spend evenings and weekends relaxing, having dinner al fresco, and enjoying some fresh air.

 For many homeowners, creating an outdoor living space is a priority.
-Homes have decks, patios, even outdoor kitchens to extend their living from inside out.
+Homes have decks, patios, and even outdoor kitchens to extend their living from the inside out.
 One smart feature of those outside living spaces is the awnings added to provide cover from the elements.
 This also adds to the value of the space when you can use it even if there are raindrops or hot sun.

-Businesses use awnings for entrances, to announce their business name, branding, and even to welcome their customers and clients.
+Businesses use awnings for entrances, to announce their business name, and branding, and even to welcome their customers and clients.